Lipschitz geometry and combinatorics of circular snakes: Preliminaries

-\begin{remark} It was proved in \cite{birbrair2018arc}, using the Arc Selection Lemma (see Theorem 2.2), that a H\"older triangle $T$ is normally embedded if, and only if, $\tord(\gamma,\gamma')=\itord(\gamma,\gamma')$ for any two arcs $\gamma$ and $\gamma'$ of $T$. \end{remark}
+\begin{remark} It was proved in \cite{birbrair1999local} that $\mu(T)$ and $\mu(H)$ are inner bi-Lipschitz invariants.
+Moreover, it was proved in \cite{birbrair2018arc}, using the Arc Selection Lemma (see Theorem 2.2), that a H\"older triangle $T$ is Lipschitz normally embedded if, and only if, $\tord(\gamma,\gamma')=\itord(\gamma,\gamma')$ for any two arcs $\gamma$ and $\gamma'$ of $T$. \end{remark}

 \begin{Def} Let $X$ be a surface (a two-dimensional set).
-An arc $\gamma \subset X$ is \em Lipschitz non-singular \em if there exists a normally embedded H\"older triangle $T \subset X$ such that $\gamma$ is an interior arc of $T$ and $\gamma \not\subset \overline{X\setminus T}$.
+An arc $\gamma \subset X$ is \em Lipschitz non-singular \em if there exists a Lipschitz normally embedded H\"older triangle $T \subset X$ such that $\gamma$ is an interior arc of $T$ and $\gamma \not\subset \overline{X\setminus T}$.
 Otherwise, $\gamma$ is \em Lipschitz singular \em.
-In particular, any interior arc of a normally embedded H\"older triangle is Lipschitz non-singular.
+In particular, any interior arc of a Lipschitz normally embedded H\"older triangle is Lipschitz non-singular.
 The union of all Lipschitz singular arcs in $X$ is denoted by $\Lsing(X)$. \end{Def}

 \begin{remark} It follows from pancake decomposition (see Definition \ref{Def: pancake decomposition}) that a surface $X$ contains finitely many Lipschitz singular arcs.
 For an interesting example of a Lipschitz singular arc see Example 2.11 of \cite{GabrielovSouza}.
-Arcs which are boundary arcs of H\"older triangles or self intersections of the surface are trivial examples of Lipschitz singular arcs. \end{remark}
+Arcs which are boundary arcs of H\"older triangles or self-intersections of the surface are trivial examples of Lipschitz singular arcs. \end{remark}

 \begin{Def} A H\"older triangle $T$ is \em non-singular \em if all interior arcs of $T$ are Lipschitz non-singular. \end{Def}

 \begin{Def} Let $X$ be a surface germ with connected link.
 The \em exponent \em $\mu(X)$ of $X$ is defined as $\mu(X)=\min\, \itord(\gamma,\gamma')$, where the minimum is taken over all arcs $\gamma,\,\gamma'$ of $X$.
 A surface $X$ with exponent $\beta$ is called a $\beta$-surface.
 An arc $\gamma \subset X\setminus \Lsing(X)$ is \em generic \em if $\itord(\gamma,\gamma') = \mu(X)$ for all arcs $\gamma'\subset \Lsing(X)$.
 The set of generic arcs of $X$ is denoted by $G(X)$. \end{Def}